Nastel/TNT4J/README.md

 TNT4J -- Track and Trace API for Java
 =======================================
-TNT4J is about tracking and tracing applications, activities, transactions, behavior and performance via an easy to use API that behaves much like a logging framework.
+TNT4J is about tracking and tracing applications, activities, transactions, behavior and performance via an easy-to-use API that behaves much like a logging framework.

 Why track and trace your applications?